 The Company is subject to federal and state corporate income taxes on its taxable income.
 The Company accounts for income taxes using the asset and liability method on a legal entity and jurisdictional basis, under which the Company recognizes the amount of taxes payable or refundable for the current year and deferred tax assets and liabilities for the future tax consequences of events that have been recognized in the Company's financial statements or tax returns.
 The Company's calculation relies on several factors, including pre-tax earnings, differences between tax laws and accounting rules, statutory tax rates, tax credits, uncertain tax positions, and valuation allowances.
 The Company uses judgment and estimates in evaluating its tax positions.
 Valuation allowances are established when, in the Company's judgment, it is more likely than not that the Company's deferred tax assets will not be realized based on all available evidence.
-Deferred income taxes are provided on a liability method whereby deferred income tax assets are recognized for deductible temporary differences and tax credit carryforwards and deferred income tax liabilities are recognized for taxable temporary differences.
-Deferred income tax assets, when applicable, are reduced by a valuation allowance when, in the opinion of management, it is probable that some portion or all of the deferred tax assets will not be realized.
+Deferred income taxes are provided on a liability method whereby deferred income tax assets are recognized for deductible temporary differences.
+Deferred income tax assets, and the formation of management, it is probable that some portion or all of the deferred tax assets will not be realized.
 Deferred income tax assets and liabilities are adjusted for the effects of changes in tax laws and rates on the date of enactment.